Twin Domain Structure in Magnetically Doped Topological Insulators: Results and Discussion

-To describe the influence of the type of the disorder on the presence of TPs, we calculated dependencies of the formation energy on the concentration $x$ of Mn$^{\mathrm{Bi}}$ or Se$^{\mathrm{Bi}}$ defects (Fig.~\ref{Fig_EnTPinmagdoped}).
-The calculations were done with a homogeneous doping of the sample.
-Results obtained for various possible stacking prove that increased amount of magnetic dopants $x$ leads to the suppression of the TPs in the multilayers.
-Distinct curves for a particular defect denotes different surrounding similarly to Fig.~\ref{Fig_formE}.
-On the other hand the non-magnetic disorder (Se$^{\mathrm{Bi}}$) decreases formation energy of TPs in the structure.
-It corresponds to the discussed suppressed impact of TPS in the case of the non-magnetic disorder.
+We have calculated dependencies of the relative formation energy of TPs on the concentration $x$ of magnetic Mn$^{\mathrm{Bi}}$ or Fe$^{\mathrm{Bi}}$ and native Se$^{\mathrm{Bi}}$ defects to describe the influence of the defect presence on the tendency to TP formation.
+(Figure~\ref{Fig_EnTPinmagdoped}).
+The calculated relative formation energy, obtained for different number of included TPs concerning also their distinct positions, almost linearly grows with the increasing concentration of magnetic defects.
+It proves that increased amount of magnetic dopants $x$ leads to the suppression of TPs in the multilayer.
+On the other hand the non-magnetic disorder (Se$^{\mathrm{Bi}}$) decreases the relative formation energy of TPs in the structure.
+However, the appropriate dependencies exhibit linear behavior as well.